Kere Thonnur

-Kere Thonnur is a small village in Mandya district of Karnataka state, India.
+Kere Thonnur is a small village in the Mandya district of Karnataka state, India.

 Location

 Kere Thonnur is located 10.3 km north of Pandavapura town on the road to Narayanapura village.

 Tourist attractions

-Kere Thonnur is a well-known tourist spot because of its green paddy fields, ancient temples and the twin lakes.
+Kere Thonnur is a well-known tourist spot because of its green paddy fields, ancient temples and twin lakes.
 Many Kannada films were shot in this village and the adjacent village of Shingapoore.